 Our Focus on Decarbonization

 As a global leader and innovator in our industry, we remain committed to developing low-carbon circular aluminum packaging solutions.
-Our growth potential relies on our ability to transform ourselves into a fully circular and decarbonized business, an ambition that is reflected in our ambitious near-and long-term science-based targets.
-Our Climate Transition Plan outlines how we will collaborate internally and externally to achieve Net Zero carbon emissions prior to 2050.
+Our growth potential relies on our ability to transform ourselves into a fully circular and decarbonized business, an ambition that is reflected in our near- and long-term Science-Based Targets.

 Climate Transition Plan At A Glance